shuyuan-liu/pic2lcd/README.md

 # Pic2lcd

 Converts images to bitmap data that can be fed to monochrome OLED / LCD panels driven by SSD1306, SH1106, ST7920 and the like.
-See below for configuration options available.
+See below for available configuration options.

 ## Compiling

-I use the [Tup](https://github.com/gittup/tup) build system because it’s simple but useful enough for this small project.
+I use the Tup build system as it’s simple and powerful enough for this small project.

 1. Install [Tup](https://github.com/gittup/tup).
-2. Install the following headers:
+2. Install the following libraries:
     - [CLI11](https://github.com/CLIUtils/CLI11)
     - [png++](https://www.nongnu.org/pngpp/)
 3. `git clone <this repo>`